Trump weighs leniency for Martha Stewart and Blagojevich, will pardon conservative Dinesh D'Souza

 Trump also suggested he was more interested in "curtailment" of Blagojevich's sentence than in granting a full pardon.

-Former FBI director James Comey, who was fired by Trump, had brought the charges against Stewart; Blagojevich was a contestant on Trump's show, "The Apprentice," in 2010.
+Former FBI director James Comey, whom Trump fired last year, had brought the charges against Stewart, who hosted a spinoff of Trump's reality TV show, "The Apprentice," in 2005.
+Blagojevich was a contestant on "The Apprentice" in 2010.

 Trump has granted four pardons to date: